dayanbatuofu/Game_theoretic_uncertainty_estimation_in_two_agent_interactions/HJI_Vehicle/README.md

 # HJI_Vehicle
-This code is written by Pytorch based on https://github.com/Tenavi/HJB_NN.
 For our current application, please review the `problem_def.py` from `/examples/vehicle/`.
 If you want to see all the applied equation in the code, please review `HJI_Equation_Derivation_Rev1`.

 #### Software recommendations: